-How to avoid: Car salespeople are trained to take advantage of your emotions and get you to make an impulse decision.
-Your strategy should be to separate your emotions from your money.
-Never buy a car the same day you test-drive it; instead, give yourself a few days to sleep on it.
+How to avoid: Never buy a car on impulse or the same day you test-drive it; instead, give yourself a few days to sleep on it.
 It’s also a good idea to shop around at multiple dealers and compare quotes.
 Before you make a final choice, look at all of the numbers in the security of your own home, where you can make a more rational, analytical decision.

 3. Choosing a dealer by location

 Dealers are not all the same, not even for the same exact car makes and models.
 Most people begin (and end) their car shopping at the dealer closest to their home or office.
 Yet choosing a dealership based solely on convenience can cost you money and result in a bad car-buying experience.